 The time for private equity firms to act on ESG is now

 Markets are facing risk challenges more than ever before and ESG is in high demand.
 PE firms that haven’t integrated ESG standards into their investment strategies, are fielding uncomfortable calls from their LPs and employees asking why not.
-The time to act is now, and Good.Lab can help.
+The recently passed Inflation Reduction Act and pending SEC guidelines for ESG measurement and disclosures suggest that now is the time for investors to take action on ESG, and Good.Lab can help.

 Good.Lab’s expert ESG leaders specialize in embedding ESG throughout the investment value chain, from deal sourcing and due diligence to exiting.
 Our ESG performance packages for private equity tailor strategic solutions for your firm to profitably transform ESG outcomes and fund strategies across your entire portfolio and operations using a clear timeline.
 The Good.Lab network facilitates technology adoption necessary to aggregate, analyze, and monitor transparent ESG data using quantitative targets.
 We also employ best-practices ESG playbooks to measure KPIs across your ecosystem informed by current ESG performance and competitive benchmarks.
 At the fund level, our ESG services will begin by helping you:

 - Define a clear ambition for how your firm intends to balance financial returns and ESG impact

 - Define your investment approach